Managing customer relationships on a WordPress site can get messy fast.

 16. Cookie Tracking Tools

-I tested this out, and it was pretty straightforward to set up.
+Overall, it was pretty straightforward to set up.
 If you have visitors from the EU, this built-in feature is going to be really useful.

 HubSpot also lets you create up to 100 different consent banners.
 Even better, you can set them up with different rules based on where your visitors are coming from, what language they speak, and even choose from different banner designs.

-If you decide to upgrade to HubSpot’s paid CRM Suite Starter plan, you can even remove the HubSpot branding from your cookie banners.
+If you decide to upgrade to HubSpot’s paid CRM Suite Starter plan, you can remove the HubSpot branding from your cookie banners.
 In my opinion, this gives your banner a much more professional look.

 17. Manage Your Online Ads